daltonturner/Replica/pages/posts/code_snippets.md

 ## Snippets

-Creating a Storyboardless application in Xcode is something I’ve posted about before (link).
+Creating a Storyboardless application in Xcode is something I’ve posted about [before](https://daltonturner.xyz/posts/storyboardless_app).
 Naturally, this snippet for a Storyboardless AppDelegate made a lot of sense to save in my instance of Xcode:
 ```swift
 var window: UIWindow?